 (757) 253-4939 • (888) 868-7593 • fax (757) 253-4997 • email@example.com.

-Powhatan Indian World – 2.5 hours: Corn grinding, hide scraping and cordage making are some of the activities students may try in the re-created Powhatan Indian village as they explore the culture of the Powhatan people.
+Powhatan Indian World – 2.5 hours: Corn grinding, sewing and cordage making are some of the activities students may try in the re-created Powhatan Indian village as they explore the culture of the Powhatan people.
 Students also visit the re-created James Fort and 1607 ships, as well as museum galleries.
 Grades 2 to 4.
 Virginia Social Studies Standards of Learning Objectives 2.2, 2.3, VS.1, VS.2, VS.3, USI.1, USI.3, USI.4.
-Rate B.

-Boy Scout Badges – 2.5 hours: Meet the requirements for badges and awards with one of our special programs designed specifically for scouts.
-Rate B.
+Boy Scout Badges – 2.5 hours: Meet some requirements for badges with one of our special programs designed specifically for scouts.

 SELF-GUIDED TOUR – RATE C